pietro-birdeye/birdeye_site/harmony/README.md

 # Harmony

-Harmony is Clickeen’s shared design system: a token-first, CSS-only library that powers Bob, Venice, and any future surfaces.
+Harmony is Birdeye’s shared design system: a token-first, CSS-only library that powers Bob, Venice, and any future surfaces.
 This document explains how Harmony is structured, how to integrate it safely, and how the Harmony Admin preview harness fits into the workflow.

 - **Component contracts:** `harmonycomponents.md` (live reference for each primitive).
 - **This readme:** global tokens, typography, colors, icons, and the Harmony Admin harness.